LouisViktorCeleyron/Portfolio/Projects/Frankenstein/Frankenstein.md

 I did a lot of tasks on this project.
 It was the end of the project so a lot of little tasks remained undone.
 My job was first to **clean** scenes and **Playmaker's scripts**, then I had to fix bugs on a few scenes of the game.
 I Mainly worked on the biggest scene of the project.
 I cleaned it and I did a little bit of QA to find bugs then I resolved them.
 I also **integrated** assets for the project, mainly animations.

 A few programmers worked on this project before me and there was no cohesion so I had to clean and debug scenes with more than 3000 Game objects.
 To ease my task I took a day to code a **tool so as to find references in PlayMaker**.

+![The tool I made to find playMaker References]
 ​

 ## What I Learned